eslint/rfcs/designs/2018-simplified-package-loading/README.md

 ## Open Questions

-* This proposal uses the CWD as the "package root" from which plugins are loaded.
+* This proposal uses the CWD as the "project root" from which plugins are loaded.
 Are there other folders that would serve this purpose better (e.g. in cases where the `--config` flag is used to load a config from a separate project)?

 ## Related Discussions